pluttrell/spring-webflux-binary-response-exception-handling-example/README.md

 }
 ```

-But when I trigger the steam to error with an `IllegalAccessException`, I get a `406`:
+But when the stream receives an `IllegalAccessException` error a `406` is returned instead of the defined error handling:
 ```
 $ http localhost:8080/binary-test apiKey==bad
 HTTP/1.1 406 Not Acceptable